 Things to Know About Salzburg, Austria:

 Honour the legends of sound when you get to Salzburg and take yourself on the musical journeys it is worthy of, yet know there are more stories.
 Stories in its architecture, art, old alleyways and trendy neighbourhoods, giving this city more reasons for a visit.

 - Salzburg has an airport, Flughafen Salzburg, with connections to major European cities and beyond.
 Travel to Salzburg is also easily accessible from anywhere in Austria, primarily via the other major city hubs.
 Salzburg is a 2.5-hour train ride from Vienna, 2 hours from Innsbruck and 4 hours from Graz, easily accessible via the ÖBB network.

 Getting The Salzburg Card

-- The Salzburg Card gives you access to all museums, transport and discounts in certain stories and other outlets.
-It’s especially good if you want to visit the Museum of Modern Art just for the view, while using it for other advantages.
+- The Salzburg Card gives you access to all museums, transport and discounts in individual stores and other outlets.
+It’s especially useful if you want to visit the Museum of Modern Art just for the view while using it for other advantages.
 A 24-hour card costs €24, 48-hour €32 and a 72-hour card is €37.
 There are also Salzburg hotel and card packages from €119.

 Salzburg attractions are not just limited to the centre of the city.
-From salt mines to mountain lakes, city walking tours to wider exploration of the state of SalzburgerLand, there are lots of Salzburg sightseeing options to see the wider city and beyond if you are staying for a few days.
+From salt mines to mountain lakes, city walking tours to a broader exploration of the state of SalzburgerLand, there are many Salzburg sightseeing options to see the wider city and beyond if you are staying for a few days.